emrahcom/emrah-buster-templates/README.md

 vim eb-jitsi.conf
 ```

-Use a resolvable host address.
+Write a resolvable host address for JITSI_HOST, save it and close the file.

 ```
 export JITSI_HOST=jitsi.mydomain.com